Combative Sports Life

 In the presentation, Dr. Bermon also claims that such cases were 151.9 times more likely to reach an international championship.

 WA president Sebastian Coe remains adamant about gender testing.
-Coe, in a statement about the new regulations, said, “The philosophy that we hold dear in World Athletics is the protection and the promotion of the integrity of women’s sport.”; “We are saying, at elite level, for you to compete in the female category, you have to be biologically female.”.
+Coe, in a statement about the new regulations, said, “The philosophy that we hold dear in World Athletics is the protection and the promotion of the integrity of women’s sport.
+“We are saying, at the elite level, for you to compete in the female category, you have to be biologically female.”

 Approximately 1 in 2000 to 1 in 4000 births have ambiguous genitalia.
-That is, it could be either sex.
+This means that the child could be either sex.
 The decision is often left up to the parents.
-Proper hormonal treatments are provided at the appropriate time.
-The individual may have no idea of any difference between themself and others of their sex, until they do.
+Proper hormonal treatments are provided at the appropriate time, and individuals may not be aware of any differences between themselves and others of their sex until they do.
+To put this in perspective, consider an Olympic roster: with around 10,500 athletes participating in the Summer Olympics, statistically, about 3 to 5 athletes could have atypical sex development.
+If WA is right about the number of athletes with DSD in the world championship finals, it will undoubtedly be much larger.

 Click here for part 1